 Any library within our Symphonic Range, and any that were recorded at AIR Lyndhurst would work well with this library.

-As well as the Total Performance patch mentioned above, this library features Portamento, Fingered & Bowed legato patches for Violin (1st Desk), Viola and Cello.
+As well as the Total Performance patches mentioned above, this library features portamento, fingered & bowed legato patches for Violin (1st Desk), Viola and Cello.
 Watch Paul’s Walkthrough of the Spitfire Solo Strings Legatos here.

 Long articulations typically include an attack sample, a sustain sample which is then looped and a release sample - all stitched together to make what you hear when you press a key.
 A legato articulation adds the sound of the transition between notes so that you can play a phrase of music that sounds more realistic than if you were to play it using all long notes.

 You would use our “fingered” legato for notes which are connected by or contained within a slur on a musical score; the “bowed” legato is best used for notes which are marked détaché which means each note is played with a new stroke of the bow; and “portamento” legato is used where you want the pitch to slide between notes, usually indicated by a wavy line connecting the notes in the score.

 Jack talks us through the user interface controls for Spitfire Solo Strings.

 Luke talks us through the user interface controls for Spitfire Solo Violin Total Performance.